Flood Warning in Effect for Bracebridge-Minden-Parry Sound District (until April 22, 2026)

 Flood Safety & Preparedness

-- Be Ready to Act: Follow instructions from emergency officials promptly and be prepared to leave the area if evacuation is recommended.
+• Be Ready to Act: Follow instructions from emergency officials and be prepared to leave the area if evacuation is recommended.
 Avoid unnecessary travel so emergency crews can respond safely.
-Prepare an emergency kit that is ready to take with you at a moment’s notice.
+Have an emergency kit ready to take with you on short notice.
+Learn more about Emergency Preparedness.

 Learn more about what you should do before, during and after a flood, and where to get current flood information: Floods | ontario.ca